Traveling Coeur

 The Valley of the Temples was created during the ancient Greek colonization of the region in the 6th and 5th centuries BCE.
 The Greeks, specifically settlers from Gela, Akragas (ancient Agrigento), and other nearby cities, established this monumental complex to honor their deities.

 The site offers a captivating glimpse into the ancient Greek civilization’s legacy in Sicily and makes for an amazing visit even if you aren’t a history buff.
-The preservation of these temples is truly remarkable — even more so because they are all in one place — and visiting the Valley of Temples was a highlight of my trip.
+The preservation of these temples is truly remarkable — even more so because they are all in one place — and visiting the Valley of Temples was definitely one of the main highlights of my trip.
+To plan your visit to the Valley of Temples, you can buy tickets directly on their site here.

 #8 Spend a Day in Cefalù